nvlaminc/Cenaero-TrailWorkshop2022/DimensionReduction/forecasting/Contents.md

 # training_baseline.py

-Script for the training and validation on the baseline.
+Script for the training and validation of the baseline.

-- Generation of the validation and training dart seriess.
+- Generation of the validation and training dart series.
-- Hyperparameter definition + model creation
+- Hyperparameters definition + model creation
 - Model Training and metrics computation.

 # training_cluster.py